-- No registration drives where alcohol is served: You may not hold a registration drive any place where alcohol is sold and consumed. - Don't pay your drive workers by the piece: It's a crime in Georgia to pay based on the number of registrations obtained.
+- Incomplete applications: Do not fill in any missing information on a voter registration application unless you have permission to do so from the applicant. - Don't pay your drive workers by the piece: It's generally best practice not to pay your staff by the number of registrations they collect.
 Pay by the shift or by the hour instead. - Potential funder restrictions: Some funders do not allow the use of their funds for voter registration drives.
 You will need to check your grant paperwork to make sure that you are using funds that are available for this work.